praekeltfoundation/contentrepo/README.md

 ### Redis

+For development environments, Redis is optional, it will use an in-memory cache by default if the environment variable isn't specified.

 For Linux and WSL2 (Windows Subsystem for Linux) Creating a docker container with the ports exposed, called `cr_redis` `docker run -d -p 6379:6379 --name cr_redis redis`